EFCC plan to arrest me is another political witchhunt – Obaseki - Businessday NG

 The two-time governor said his administration has made great efforts to focus more on the welfare of the people, thereby alleviating the sufferings of the oil-producing state.

-Obaseki further stated that his has been “privileged to make a difference” as his attention was on the ordinary people and the civil servants.
+Obaseki further stated that he has been “privileged to make a difference” as his attention was on the ordinary people and the civil servants.

 The EFCC is notable for investigating past governors for alleged fraud and misappropriation of public funds.
 Presently on its radar is the immediate past governor of Kogi State, Yahaya Bello.